department-of-veterans-affairs/vagov-content/pages/health-care/about-va-health-benefits/health-care-costs.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-<b>If you qualify for VA enhanced eligibility status,</b> you won't need to provide your income information. <br>
+<b>If you qualify for VA health care enhanced eligibility status,</b> you won't need to provide your income information. <br>
 [View the requirements for enhanced eligibility status](/health-care/eligibility/#enhanced).

 <b>If you don't qualify for enhanced eligibility status, but you agree to pay copays for your care,</b> you don't have to provide your financial information.
 But if you don't, we may decline your enrollment.
 We also won't be able to consider your eligibility for free medications or beneficiary travel pay.